In the Daily Life of the School

 - consulting with principals, teachers, social workers, parents, and other staff;

-- a conflict resolution coloring book (right click to download the PDF, 139K), written and illustrated by FSM 5th grader Patrick Raines.
+- a conflict resolution coloring book (right click to download the PDF, 139K), written and illustrated by former FSM 5th grader Patrick Raines.